thinkdream/react-redux-explained/README.md

 `src/index.js` delivers main entry point of the app, the place where the store is created and the router is attached.

+Adding into account `https://github.com/alpacaaa/redux-purify` reduces the structure of redux folder as it's not needed anymore to define actions independent of reducers.